 |Type of Drawings||Cost per Hour|

-Architects charge $100 to $250 per hour to modify pre-designed stock plans based on your design preferences and the desired project outcomes.
+Architects charge $60 to $250 per hour to modify pre-designed stock plans based on your design preferences and desired outcome.
 Stock plans include the most in-demand features homeowners are looking for, with several options for the number of bedrooms and bathrooms with different square footage.
 Stock plans may include open-plan living, high ceilings, spacious master baths, safe staircases, and other popular features.
-During meetings with your architect, you can go over the stock plans and explain what you would most like to see in your home project, whether it’s new construction or a home addition.
+By modifying them, you can take out things you do not like or add more of what you do.
+During meetings with your architect, you can go over the stock plans and explain what you want to see in your home project, whether new construction or a home addition.

-To have an architect draw custom house plans, expect an hourly fee of $250 to $400.
+To have an architect draw custom house plans, expect an hourly fee of $110 to $400.
 This is the best option if what you want is not found in a modified stock plan.
-A custom home is one created completely from scratch and is designed in phases.
+A custom home is one created completely from scratch and designed in phases.
 The initial phase is done in consultation and may be complimentary or charged hourly, depending on the architect.
 The next phase draws up the initial plans.
-This may go back and forth many times between the homeowner and architect while they fine tune the plans.
-This phase costs between $350 and $500.
+This may go back and forth many times between the homeowner and architect while they fine-tune it.
+The more changes you make to a plan, the more time is spent on it, and the higher your total costs.

 |Phase||Percentage of Time||Percentage of Total Cost|